Improvised arterial tourniquet using items from a car boot

 I certainly appreciate that as a trial of one, done on myself, this experiment holds no scientific credibility (for the science behind improvised tourniquets please see Altamirano et al. 2015 and Kragh et al. 2015).
 This was not the point of the exercise, it was simply to demonstrate that an effective arterial tourniquet could be rapidly fabricated and applied in a car crash scenario with items that would be readily available.
 The goal of this article is to seed the thought in the reader’s mind of what might be used to fabricate an effective tourniquet in an extreme situation where commercially available medical equipment is not at hand.
 The choice of equipment used for an improvised tourniquet is almost limitless, however for it to have the best chance of working, a tight band of ideally 5cm (2 inches) width needs to be created around the limb, approximately 5-10cm (2-4 inches) above the site of arterial bleeding, and a windlass of appropriate strength must then be used to tighten the device.
 The windlass must then be held under tension until emergency services arrive to take over, or an effective solution to locking it in place can be fabricated.
 It must be noted that this improvised tourniquet was extremely painful when applied to the tension required to occlude arterial flow.
 The use of such an improvised device would be in extremis only, however when the chips are down, having the skills to fabricate and apply one might just save a life!

 Of course a better solution to the problem would be to have an appropriately stocked car medical kit.
-For the contents of such a kit, as compiled by a former Special Operations and current TacMed Australia colleague of mine, please click on this link
+For the contents of such a kit, as compiled by a former Special Operations and current TacMed Australia colleague of mine, please click on this link.

 As always, comments and questions are welcome.